 Results

-Single Homeless Prevention Service started delivering services in July 2019 and will finish in March 2025.
-Data was last updated in March 2024.
+Single Homeless Prevention Service started delivering services in July 2019 and will finish in June 2028.
+Data on outcome achievements was self-reported by the project in the Life Chances Fund end of grant form.
+Data was last updated in December 2025.
 These are interim results.

 Outcome achievements